ie3-institute/simona/docs/readthedocs/models/load_model.md

 ### Attributes, Units and Remarks

-Attributes and Units are defined at {doc}`PowerSystemDataModel - Load Model <psdm:models/input/participant/load>` please have a look.
+Please refer to {doc}`PowerSystemDataModel - Load Model <psdm:models/input/participant/load>` for Attributes and Units used in this Model.

 ##### Configuration parameter ``uuid``